 One tip: Protect your baking sheets so you don’t have to soak them for hours.
 Just line the baking sheet with some heavy duty foil.
 Thank me later.
 Spread out the wings on the sheet and also pour over any sauce left in the bowl.

 Once these have baked for 20 minutes, take them out and turn them all a few times to re-coat them with the glaze.

 Then another 20 minutes or so should do the trick.
 Again, it’s always a good idea to take out the wings and turn them so the get coated more with the sauce that is rapidly thickening beneath them.

 The wings are done when they are browned in spots and the sauce has thickened nicely on them.
 You might even notice the sauce burned on the foil in spots.
 That’s why you have the foil there!

-Pile these suckers high in a bowl and serve them sprinkled with sesame seeds and scallions.
+Pile these sticky chicken wings high in a bowl and serve them sprinkled with sesame seeds and scallions.

 Make these and save the weekend – even if you have a busted bracket!

 - Pepperoni Pizza Dip